-To give effect to the recommendations set out in this chapter, significant changes would need to be made to the DWGM Rules in Part 19 of the NGR.
+To give effect to the design features set out in this chapter, significant changes would need to be made to the DWGM Rules in Part 19 of the NGR.
 Some minor refinements to Parts 8-12 of the NGR may also be required.
-To the extent that any changes to the NGL are required, they are likely to be minimal, given the Commission is recommending that most of the institutional arrangements continue to operate as they currently are (see Chapter 6).
+To the extent that any changes to the NGL are required, they are likely to be minimal, given most of the institutional arrangements continue to operate as they currently are (see Chapter 6).